 If you need lots of personal space or are claustrophobic, better stay away!

 Just to the north of the Clérigos Tower is a plaza where we had a noon break at a café.
 By our resting point was the famous bookshop built in 1906, the Livraria Lello & Irmão.
-It has some interesting architectural features, but due to its high entry fee and low priority on our list, we contented ourselves to admire it from the outside while we ate our lunch.
+It has some interesting architectural features, but due to its high entry fee and low priority on our list, we were content to admire it from the outside while we ate our lunch.

-The official site calls the Livraria Lello & Irmão the most beautiful library in the world, that inspired the author of the Harry Potter books.
+The official site calls the Livraria Lello & Irmão the most beautiful library in the world, which inspired the author of the Harry Potter books.
 Click here for more information if you are interested in seeing it.

 Our first move after lunch, being tired of monuments and museums, was to hop on the tourist bus' red line, west to the seacoast and the Castelo do Queijo.

 We were especially excited to see this portion of the bus route, as we would trace the Senda Litoral Coastal Camino, backwards from the Castle.
-We would walk this route the following day, day fifiteen on our Camino Portugués.
+We would walk this route the following day, day fifteen on our Camino Portugués.

 The castle, also known as the Forte de São Francisco Xavier was built in 1661.
 According to the placard by the castle, 1832 saw its occupation by the Absolutionists, and was badly damaged, then for many years it was unoccupied.
-It then became the head quarters of Porto's 1st Company of the Navy.
+It then became the headquarters of Porto's 1st Company of the Navy.
 By 1975 it was given to the Northern Commandos Association.